Easy Pie Recipe: Chocolate Raspberry Cream Pies

 Chocolate and raspberry is one of my favorite flavor combinations.
 Add cream, a bit of cinnamon and some pastry?
 I'm sold!

-6 ounces of fresh rasperries about 60 berries, the contents of one of those flat little containers sold at the grocery store)
+- 6 ounces of fresh raspberries about 60 berries, the contents of one of those flat little containers sold at the grocery store)